Persons prohibited from applying

 - a relevant excluded person, which means a person who is subject to:

 - a disqualification order made under the Child Protection (Offender Reporting and Offender Prohibition Order) Act 2004, section 13T

 - a sexual offender order

 - convicted of a serious offence, unless that person has been issued with an Eligibility Declaration

-- prohibited from reapplying for registration or permission to teach by a disciplinary order.
+- prohibited from reapplying for registration or permission to teach by a practice and conduct order.

 Common examples of excluded persons

 - a person who has had their registration cancelled and also has a current prohibition order